TimeMachine1994/081925-SvelteTweb/frontend/API_TESTING_GUIDE.md

-# TributeStream API Testing Guide
+# Tributestream API Testing Guide

-This guide covers testing procedures for the TributeStream live status polling and webhook APIs.
+This guide covers testing procedures for the Tributestream live status polling and webhook APIs.

 ## Quick Test